Sustainability

 This sacred gathering place provides us with an opportunity to engage in and demonstrate leadership on reconciliation.
 Thank you for your enthusiasm and commitment to join our team on the lands of Treaty 7 territory.

-The 2025 Decentralised Energy Forum is taking place in Quebec City, Canada.
+The 2026 Decentralised Energy Forum is taking place in Banff, Alberta.

 How do your own personal choices at the event affect your impact?